What's new in SQL Server 2016: Temporal Tables

 GO

-To add or modify data, just use the classic INSERT, UPDATE, DELETE queries on the ExchangeRate table.
-If you try to directly modify the ExchangeRateHistory table you will get an error message.
+To add or modify data, use the standard INSERT, UPDATE, and DELETE statements on the ExchangeRate table.
+Attempting to modify the ExchangeRateHistory table directly will result in an error.

 SQL